greyhamwoohoo/ssh-windows-linux-cloud/README.md

 1. Both instances are configured with the same KeyPair
 2. The Windows Box is configured with the KeyPair Private Key (via user-data) so that zero m,manual configuration access to the Linux Box is possible with ssh -o ..
-3. The Linux Box will clone a Git Repository (possibly Private) and run the setup script from that repository.
+3. Both boxes will clone a Git Repository (possibly Private) and run the setup script from that repository for that box type.

 Other than security groups that wrap each instance (allowing RDP and SSH from anywhere in the world), no consideration has been paid to security.